markfinger/js-host/README.md

 // Default config

 var host = new Host({
-  // The address that will be listened at
+  // The address that the host will listen at
   address: '127.0.0.1',
-  // The port that will be  listened at
+  // The port that the host will listen at
   port: '63578',
-  // A string that can be used to authenticate incoming requests
-  authToken: null,
-  // If true, some additional helpers will be activated, suffice
-  // to say, do not set this to true if your host is open to
-  // external connections
-  debug: false,
-  // Suppresses console output from the internal loggers
+  // If true, suppresses stdout/stderr from the host and service loggers
   silent: false,
-  // If true, the host will write to stdout once it is listening
+  // If true, the host will write to stdout once it is listening for requests
-  // and open to connections
   outputOnListen: true,
   // The maximum size of an incoming request's body
   requestDataLimit: '10mb',
   // The time between a cache key/value being set and its expiry
   serviceCacheTimeout: 24 * 60 * 60 * 1000, // 24 hours
-  // An optional array of services to load during the host's
+  // An optional array of services to load during the host's initialization.
-  // initialization.
-Services should objects with `name` and
-  // either `file` or `handler` properties.
-The `file` prop
+  // Services should be objects with `name` and either `file` or `handler`
-  // should be a path to a file which exports a handler.
+  // properties.
+The `file` prop should be a path to a file which exports a
+  // handler function.
   services: null
 });
 ```